 - Solved Examples

-When a body of mass (m) is moved from infinity to a point inside the gravitational influence of a source mass (M) without accelerating it, the amount of work done in displacing it into the source field is stored in the form of potential energy this is known as gravitational potential energy.
-It is represented with the symbol Ug.
+When a body of mass (m) is moved from infinity to a point inside the gravitational influence of a source mass (M) without accelerating it, the amount of work done in displacing it into the source field is stored in the form of potential energy.
+This is known as gravitational potential energy.
+It is represented by the symbol Ug.

 Gravitational Potential Energy Formula

 The equation for gravitational potential energy is:

 - g is the acceleration due to gravity (9.8 on earth)

 - h is the height above the ground in metres